How to Make Your Skin Glow and Healthy

 Moderate Exercise

 Good exercise gives better performance to your body organs, including the skin.
 Having workouts will improve circulation, producing a better flow of blood, which brings more oxygen and nutrients to the skin.
-It may help your skin produce collagen, this gives you wrinkle-free and healthy skin.
+It may help your skin produce collagen, which gives you wrinkle-free and healthy skin.
 Sweating cannot clog your spores, clean your face with water after a workout.
 Tight headbands can hold sweat and irritate the skin.

 Get Your Beauty Rest